 When I entered her station, the nurse motioned for me to sit down.
 Because I didn't sit fast enough for her, she grabbed me by my arm and pulled me into the chair.
 I was appalled.
 Since I was still wearing the baby backpack I couldn't sit back with the baby in my arms, so I had Ed try to remove it for me.
 I leaned forward to have him pull it off and the nurse pushed my head back out of her way.
 She then proceeded to plunge a wooden stick so far down my baby's throat that she retched violently and immediately began to cry.
 I wish I could have told that scary nurse off, but it probably wouldn't have made a difference.
 Thankfully the doctor was much more civilised and spent a good amount of time with Jaina.
 Ed was very happy with the care she got.

-We have seen big changes with Jaina.
-She makes eye contact with us now and is very attached.
-Seeing her lift her arms to be held gives me the most satisfaction.
-It has been a dramatic transformation from a quiet, unresponsive child to a happy, smiling, cooing baby who looks right into our eyes and reacts to everything around her.
-She is trying to scoot and does a smashing downward dog!
-She takes steps when I hold her hands so I think it is a matter of time before she begins to walk.
-She is also comfortable enough to communicate when there is something that is bothering her.
-When she gets angry she will grab and pinch the nearest face, which earns her a quick reprimand.
-Our peanut is definately a handful.
 Yesterday we met the newest members of our group-- families from Florida, Michigan and Pennsylvania, the latter by way of Belgium and Great Britain.
 To get to know each other better, our tour guide took us all out to dinner at a Chinese restaurant nearby.
-When one goes out to eat it is customary to bring out a bunch of dishes and set them on a lazy susan.
-That way everyone can enjoy a little of each dish and tea is served with each meal regardless.
+When one goes out to eat, it is customary to bring out a bunch of dishes and set them on a laz-ysusan, that way everyone can enjoy a little of each dish and tea is served with each meal regardless.
 The challenge is having to use chopsticks but, at this particular restaurant, forks were provided.
-I made a good effort to use them as much as possible but I notice that the left side of my wrist hurts a little from being unaccustomed.
+I made a good effort to use them as much as possible, but I notice that the left side of my wrist hurts a little from being unaccustomed.
 Alina is a pro at it and has been since watching an old woman using them at an Asian restaurant in Boston a few years ago.
 It never ceases to amaze me at how quickly children learn to do things.

 No comments: